top of page

 How to Keep Your Style Fresh Without Overpacking

 You might wonder, “How do I avoid looking like I’m wearing the same thing every day?”
-The answer is clever layering and accessories.
+The answer is change one item- top or bottom.
 Here’s my plan:

-• Layer with scarves or jewellery to change the vibe of an outfit
+• Coloured top/ shorts to change the vibe of an outfit.

 This approach keeps your style interesting and lets you express your personality without needing a suitcase full of clothes.